South Bay (San Diego County): Ecology

 Nature preserve areas in South Bay include San Diego Bay National Wildlife Refuge, Otay Mountain Wilderness, Tijuana Slough National Wildlife Refuge and Tijuana River National Estuarine Research Reserve.
 The Tijuana River Estuary is located on the southern coast of South Bay.
-The river which feeds it has a watershed that drains from both Tijuana Municipality and San Diego County.
+The river that feeds it has a watershed that drains from both Tijuana Municipality and San Diego County.
 There have been problems with the cleanliness of the estuary, from the Tijuana part of the watershed, which has led to constructive measures with efforts to clean the water.
 Located within the Tijuana River National Estuarine Reserve, the Tijuana River estuary is the largest wetland in Southern California.
 The wetland supports over 370 species of migratory and year-round dwelling waterfowl.

 Demographics

 The population was 462,843 As of 2005, an 18.3% increase from 2000.
 South Bay is the third-largest region of Greater San Diego in population, ahead of East County and behind North County.

 The South Bay is known for its relatively large immigrant population, with many first-generation Mexican-Americans and Filipino-Americans.
 26% of San Diego County's Hispanic population, the vast majority of which is of Mexican origin, lives in the South Bay.
 As of January 2018, descendants of the early explorers of Alta California continue to live in the South Bay.

-As of 2010, South San Diego, National City and Chula Vista have Hispanic majorities, while Imperial Beach has a Hispanic plurality and Bonita has a non-Hispanic white plurality.
+As of 2010, South San Diego, National City, and Chula Vista have Hispanic majorities, while Imperial Beach has a Hispanic plurality and Bonita has a non-Hispanic white plurality.

 Communities

-Populations are as of the 2020 census with the exception of South San Diego.
+Populations are as of the 2020 census except for South San Diego.